EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 --.
 1856. *Central Park Condemnation Map.* Municipal Archives, New York, NY.

+**Sawyer, Ray C.** (editor).
+1931.
+Marriages Published in the *Christian Intelligencer of the Reformed Dutch Church* from 1830–1871.
+Vol. 1.
+Ancestry.com. *U.S., Newspaper Extractions from the Northeast, 1704–1930*. [database on-line].
+Lehi, UT, USA: Ancestry.com Operations, Inc.

 **Serrell, James E**.
 1853.	[*Maps & Profiles of Ground for New Reservoir Situated Between 86th and 96th Streets and Between 5th And 7th Avenues.*](https://digitalcollections.nypl.org/items/5e66b3e8-76ad-d471-e040-e00a180654d7) New York Public Library Digital Collections.
 Lionel Pincus and Princess Firyal Map Division, The New York Public Library.

+**Smith, James Reuel**.
+1901.
+“Old buried section of ‘Dr. Tanner’s Well’ [Tanner’s Spring], Central Park, in line with W. 82nd Street, New York City, October 26, 1901.”
+Photograph.
+Collection of the New-York Historical Society. [nyhs_PR062_b-09_f-28_P-277a](https://digitalcollections.nyhistory.org/islandora/object/nyhs%3A11513).

+**Spann, Edward K.** 1981. *The New Metropolis: New York City 1840–1857*.
+New York, NY: Columbia University Press.

 **Trustees of African Union Church**.
 1855.
 Affidavit of Petition (letter).
 Signed by Thomas Scudder, William Mathew, and Allen Cook.
 Collection of the New York City Municipal Archives, Bureau of Old Records.
 New York, NY.